How to influence the electoral processes and hack government elections?

 4. Identification of people or press reporters who may be against a political party

-5. Geo-Marketing using digital media and traditional media focused on people identified.
+5. Geo-Marketing using digital media and traditional media focused on identified people.

 Then comes the process of influencing the decision of the voters to vote for a candidate, where the collected data is used to know the target people to be attacked with different methods, to convince or change their minds on their political preferences.